BernardoVillanova/BernardoVillanova/README.md

 <div align='center'> <h4>🤙🏽 Bern | 👨🏽‍💻 DevOps |  🌎 Brazil</h4></div>

-- I'm currently working as a Dev Full Stack Jr; 👨‍💻🚀
+- I'm currently working as a DevOps Jr at EZOps.cloud; 👨‍💻🚀
 - Learning all about Devops; 🤖👾
 - I'm passionate about technology; 😍❤